jaytintran/jaytintran/README.md

-### Hi there 👋
+### HI I MAKE WEB/APPS 👋
-#### I'm Tin and I build web/apps that solve problems, make life fun and easier while having fun along the way!
+- I'm Tin solve problems, make life fun and easier while having fun along the way!
 I'm a front end software engineer beside being a Jack of a All Trade.
 Doing other things for fun like boxing, learning new languages, playing poker etc.

 <h3> 🛠 &nbsp;Tech Stack</h3>